jason-ford-x/proposal-equality/README.md

 ```

 ### Equality.hasValue( target, value, method='strict' )
-Returns if the target has the provided value, based on the specified equality algorithm.
+Returns whether the target has the provided value, based on the specified equality algorithm.
 Since values for `Object`/`Map`/`Array`/`Set` can be anything, `uniform` provides a convenient way to match on identical-looking objects on the value level.
 ```js
 // Map
 let myMap = new Map([ ['a',[1]] ]);